310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% endbubble %}

 {% bubble Kanata %}
-No, do not… Please try not to involve yourself with my household anymore.
+no, do not… please try not to involve yourself with my household anymore.

-I will try to talk to them myself first.
-I will consider what is best to do after I see how they react.
+i will try to talk to them myself first. i will consider what is best to do after i see how they react.
 {% endbubble %}

 {% bubble Chiaki %}